EnterpriseDB/repmgr/README.md

 * `standby unregister`

     Unregisters a standby with `repmgr`.
-This command does not affect the actual replication, just removes the standby's entry from the `repl_nodes` table.
+This command does not affect the actual replication, just removes the standby's entry from the `repmgr.nodes` table.

 * `standby switchover`